deeheber/Danielle-s-Blog/src/content/blog/Fargate-On-A-Budget.md

 In the example code, this is done in two places:

 1. Adds a `stopTimeout` to the container on the Fargate Task for 120 seconds (needs to be <= 2 minutes)
-2. Sets the deregistration delay on the Application Load Balancer at 30 seconds to give the instance time to seperate from the Load Balancer before terminating (also needs to be <= 2 minutes)
+2. Sets the deregistration delay on the Application Load Balancer at 30 seconds to give the instance time to separate from the Load Balancer before terminating (also needs to be <= 2 minutes)

 ## EventBridge Scheduler

 In the example, there are two EventBridge Scheduler schedules - "up" and "down".

 This is accomplished by using an AWS CLI command to set the `desiredCount` on the ECS Service to either `1` (on/up) or `0` (off/down).
-Here's [https://awscli.amazonaws.com/v2/documentation/api/2.1.21/reference/ecs/update-service.html](the official documentation for the command).
+Here's [the official documentation for the command](https://awscli.amazonaws.com/v2/documentation/api/2.1.21/reference/ecs/update-service.html).

 If this command were run on the command line via the AWS CLI it would look something like: